Suzanne Wasserman: History professor, and author

 In the 1980s, she made New York City, particularly the Lower East Side, her residence and the center of her work in a wide array of publications, exhibitions and educational programs.
-After completing her Phd. at New York University, she worked as a Professor at the New School for Social Research, and at Iona College teaching American History, World History, Urban Studies and other topics.
-She published widely on the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, silent films, the Jewish silent screen siren Theda Bara, 19th century saloons and 21st century street fairs.
+After completing her PhD at New York University, she worked as a professor at the New School for Social Research, and at Iona College teaching American history, world history, urban studies and other topics.
+She published widely on the Great Depression, Jewish nostalgia, housing, restaurant culture, tourism, pushcart peddling, silent films, the Jewish silent screen siren Theda Bara, 19th-century saloons and 21st-century street fairs.
 In the 1990s, she worked as a consultant and then staff member for the Lower East Side Tenement Museum on Orchard Street.

-Director of CUNY's Gotham center for New York City history
+Director of CUNY's Gotham Center for New York City History

-In 2000, she was hired as Associate Director of the Gotham Center for New York City History, then a start-up organization at the Graduate Center of the City University of New York.
-She was later promoted to Director.
+In 2000, she was hired as associate director of the Gotham Center for New York City History, then a start-up organization at the Graduate Center of the City University of New York.
+She was later promoted to director.
 The group brought together teachers, students, scholars, librarians, archivists, filmmakers and museum curators to make the city's history more accessible.
 As the Gotham Center's Director, Wasserman created and organized seminars and conferences, built its website, and managed teaching programs that brought New York history into school classrooms.
 One historian noted that Wasserman's work "was aimed at understanding the deep cultural and social networks that still supported certain ethnic institutions on the Lower East Side".
-While at New York University, she worked as an instructor of museum studies and public history in conjunction with her position as Director of the Gotham Center.
+While at New York University, she worked as an instructor of museum studies and public history in conjunction with her position as director of the Gotham Center.

 Film

-During her tenure as Director of the Gotham Center, Wasserman established her second career as a film maker, writer, and director.
+During her tenure as Director of the Gotham Center, Wasserman established her second career as a filmmaker, writer, and director.
 She directed four successful film documentaries which were shown in many film festivals and on the PBS series Independent Lens and America ReFramed, among others.